aallan/DataSensingLab/README.md

 DataSensingLab
 ==============

+This repository contains code and hardware designs for several different boards associated with the [Data Sensing Lab](http://datasensinglab.com) project.

+##Google I/O

 ![Sensor Motes](Images/SensorMotes.jpg)

 Here you can find the code and hardware designs for the sensor motes used by the [Data Sensing Lab](http://datasensinglab.com) at Google I/O in 2013.
 Details of the previous generation of motes, used at the O'Reilly Strata conferences have their [own repository](https://github.com/aallan/SensorMote).
 You can now [buy these boards](http://datasensinglab.com/dslstore/) at the Lab Store.

+##Data Sensing Lab Workshops

 ![DSL Workshop](Images/DSLWorkshop.jpg)